TI-Toolkit/tokens-wiki/tokens/0xBB4D.md

 ## Description

 The Real command puts the calculator in real number-only mode.
-This shouldn't be taken quite literally, as you can still type in 𝑖 to get complex numbers, and do operations with them (they will be displayed as in [a+bi](a-bi) mode, in that case).
+This shouldn't be taken quite literally, as you can still type in 𝑖 to get complex numbers, and do operations with them (they will be displayed as in [a+b𝑖](a-bi) mode, in that case).
 However, any operation done with **real** numbers that comes out to a complex result, such as taking the square root of a negative number, will throw a [ERR:NONREAL ANS](errors#nonrealans) error.

-There is no real advantage to using Real mode over a+bi mode — it just adds another error condition that wouldn't be triggered otherwise.
+There is no real advantage to using Real mode over a+b𝑖 mode — it just adds another error condition that wouldn't be triggered otherwise.
 However, it is the default setting, and so there's a good chance that the calculator will be in Real mode when someone runs your program.
 Thus, when using complex numbers implicitly (such as in a quadratic equation solver) you should do something about this.

 ## Advanced Uses

-Rather than switch to a+bi mode, you might want to force the calculations to use complex numbers by making the original argument complex.
+Rather than switch to a+b𝑖 mode, you might want to force the calculations to use complex numbers by making the original argument complex.
 The general way to do this is by adding +0i to the number.
 However, there may be an optimization in any particular case.
 See the [quadratic formula](quadratic-formula) routine for a good example of this.

 ```ti-basic
 Real